|

 How does Q-Zone work?

-Q-Zone is a two-part system based on Bluetooth wireless technology.
+Q-Zone is a two-part system based on wireless technology.
 The first part of the Q-Zone system is a small piece of software that resides inside the mobile phone itself.
 The other part is the Q-Zone hardware - or node - installed at the venue.
-Both pieces require Bluetooth in order for the system to work.
+Both pieces require wireless technology in order for the system to work.

 For more information on how Q-Zone works, check out this article on "How Stuff Works.com"